Best friends go in on lottery tickets, end up millionaires - NewsBreak

 Wyatt Close and Brandon Thompson, both from Carthage, were riding to work together last Friday when they pulled into a QuikTrip to buy a lottery ticket.

 Just that morning, Thompson decided to split the cost of a couple tickets with Close.
-He almost backed out but ended up agreeing to split the cost of the tickets with Close.18-year-old wins $1 million in North Carolina vaccine lottery
+He almost backed out but ended up agreeing to split the cost of the tickets with Close.‘Please slow down’: Oklahoma City police asking motorists to slow their roll after driver caught going 138 mph

 The store didn’t have the game Close wanted to purchase so he bought two Jumbo Bucks Titanium instant tickets.